niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 * One can think of a noise target $y$ as a deterministic target plus added noise.
 For example, take $f(X)=E[y|X]$, then $y = f(X) + noise$.
 * $P(y|X)$ is what we are trying to learn, $P(X)$ only quantifies the relative importance of the point $X$ in gauging how well we have learned.

 * Note, the Hoeffding inequality applies to noise target as well because it applies to an arbitrary, unknown target function.
 Assume we randomly pick all the $y$'s according to the distribution $P(y|X)$ over the entire input space $\mathcal{X}$.
 This realization of $P(y|X)$ is effectively a target function.
+Therefore the inequality will be valid no matter which particular random realization the 'target function' happens to be.